ddbj/www/_ddbj/geneticcode-e.md

 GTG V Val i    GCG A Ala      GAG E Glu      GGG G Gly
 ```

-This code has been created for the mitochondrial genome of the labyrinthulid _Thraustochytrium aureum_ sequenced by the The Organelle Genome Megasequencing Program ([OGMP](http://megasun.bch.umontreal.ca/ogmpproj.html)).
+This code has been created for the mitochondrial genome of the labyrinthulid _Thraustochytrium aureum_ sequenced by The Organelle Genome Megasequencing Program ([OGMP](http://megasun.bch.umontreal.ca/ogmpproj.html)).

-It is the similar to the bacterial code ([trans_table 11](#11)) but it contains an additional stop codon (TTA) and also has a different set of start codons.
+It is the similar to the bacterial code ([transl_table 11](#11)) but it contains an additional stop codon (TTA) and also has a different set of start codons.

 ## 24\.
 Rhabdopleuridae Mitochondrial Code (transl_table=24) <a name="24"></a>